paulovieira/clima-madeira/README.md

 ## 1. Prepare the database

-- Create the database using the same user (might be necessary to change the login configurations in pg_hba.conf, the method should be md5 [?])
+Create the database using the same user (might be necessary to change the login configurations in pg_hba.conf, the method should be md5 [?])

-- Create the database:
     createdb test_150111

+Run the initial scripts (create tables, sql functions, views, etc):

+    cd database && ./run_sql.sh test_150111

-- update the configuration settings for the database (user, password and database name) in the config/prod.js (or whatever environment will be used)
+Update the configuration settings for the database (user, password and database name) in the config/prod.js (or whatever environment will be used)

-- run the initial scripts (create tables and sql functins): cd database emacs run_sql.sh (edit the name of the database) ./run_sql.sh

-- insert the initial data:
+Insert the initial data:

     cd ..
     export NODE_ENV=prod && node database/initial-data/populate/index.js

-- make sure the required global packages are installed:
-    - forever: sudo npm install forever -g

-## 2. Set the required configurations in config/server.js
+## 2. Set the required configurations in config/prod.js

 publicUri
 publicPort

-## Start
+## 3. Start the application

+Make sure the required global modules are installed (nodemon, forever)

+    sudo npm install forever -g
+    sudo npm install nodemon -g

+Make sure all the local modules are installed:

+    sudo npm install

+Set the environment and start.

+with nodemon:

     export NODE_ENV=prod

     nodemon -e html,js index.js

-or with forever:

-START FOREVER IN "DEAMON MODE"
+with forever (the app will execute in "deamon mode"):

     export NODE_ENV=prod

     sudo forever start -m 50 -l forever_output.log -o server_stdout.log -e server_stderr.log --append --verbose --spinSleepTime 2000 --minUptime 1000  --uid "clima" server.js

-LIST ALL THE PROCESSES
+# 4. Commands to manage the process with forever

+List all the processes:

     sudo forever list

+Stop the process with the given reference (we named it "clima"):

-STOP THE PROCESS WITH THE GIVEN REFERENCE sudo forever stop clima
+    sudo forever stop clima